cadet/CADET-Workshop/02 CADET Fundamentals/02 residence time distributions/01_rtd.md

 # Residence time distributions

-The residence time is a measure of the time material spends in a volume through which it flows.
-Molecules or small volume elements have a single residence time, but more complex systems have a characteristic residence time distribution (RTD).

 Basic residence time theory treats a system with an input and an output.
 The residence time of a small particle is the time between entering and leaving the system.

 ```{figure} ./resources/system.png